-We believe that the majority of translators work from home as independent translators.
+I believe that the majority of translators work from home as freelance translators.

 So where is the training in business skills that you will depend on when you become self-employed?

 If you are planning to embark on a career in translation, make sure you enroll in classes on business management.
 So far Iolante has only found one university (Swansea) which offers a course teaching business skills for translators.

 Iolante also believes that it is more beneficial for a future career in translation to combine your language/translating degree with studies in a specialist subject, be it in engineering, economics or one of the sciences.
 It will give you a vast advantage over graduates who have language qualifications “only”.

 Other translation qualifications

-If you don’t have a full language based degree, all is not lost.
-You can obtain the Chartered Institute of Linguists’ exam for the Diploma in Translation.
+If you don’t have a full language based degree, you can obtain the Chartered Institute of Linguists’ Level 7 qualification Diploma in Translation.
 The Institute is based in the UK but this qualification has an excellent international standing and can be sat in a number of European countries.